-In the table, you can find the setting values for heating using a microwave and for reheating with steam assistance for various kinds of food and drink.
+In the table, you can find the setting values for heating various drinks and foodstuffs up in the microwave.
 The times specified are only average values.
 These depend on the cookware used, the quality, temperature and composition of the food in question.
 Time ranges are indicated.
 Set the shortest time first and then extend the time if necessary.

-The values in the table apply to dishes placed into a cold cooking compartment.
+The values in the table apply to food placed into a cold cooking compartment.